git-steven/git-steven.github.io/_posts/2024-05-01-prefect-pipeline.md

 grant all privileges on database prefect_test to prefect;
 ```

-## About
+## About Tasks and Flows
-Understanding Tasks and Flows in Prefect
+_Understanding Tasks and Flows in Prefect_
 In [Prefect](https://www.prefect.io/), a "task" is a Python function decorated with the `@task` decorator.
 Tasks encapsulate a single unit of work and can take inputs, perform computations, and produce outputs.
 Tasks are the fundamental building blocks of a Prefect workflow.

 A flow, on the other hand, is a collection of tasks arranged in a specific order to accomplish a larger goal.
 Flows define the dependencies between tasks and specify the order in which they should be executed.
 Flows are created using the `@flow` decorator in Prefect.